doguilmak/InferenceVision/README.md

 **Given a set of inputs, the calculation unfolds as follows:**

+**NOTE: The input image must have a coordinate reference system (CRS) set to ensure accurate geographic coordinate calculation.**

 <br>

 **1- Extract Polygon Coordinates from Very High-Resolution (VHR) Satellite Image:** The corner coordinates of the polygon delineate the geographical extent of interest, encompassing the top-left and bottom-right corners, serving as pivotal reference points for computing the geographic coordinates of normalized centers.